 Gateway drugs are often those people experiment with as the first step in drug use.
 These are drugs that teens often use because they are readily available to obtain.
 Experimenting with these drugs can lead to health complications, especially when people consume them in large amounts.
 Yet, they carry less of an overall risk of addiction.
 Some examples of gateway drugs include:

-- Marijuana: Though many states have legalized it for various uses, marijuana carries is a high-risk marijuana drug.
-Over time, it becomes less potent and effective, leading people to use other drugs.
+- Marijuana: Though many states have legalized it for various uses, marijuana carries is a high-risk.
+Over time, it becomes less potent and effective, leading some people to use other, more dangerous drugs.

 - Cigarettes: This type of gateway drug may offer some addictive risk itself.
 Cigarettes often teach the brain that the pleasure or relief they offer is worth seeking out.
 That changes the function of the reward center in the brain, leading to future needs for drug use.